How to Minimize Mold and Dampness After a Hurricane

 Spotting the mold growth is the first step!
 One of the most typical signs of mold growth is a musty scent.
 You may also visibly see the mold.
 Mold comes in various colors and patterns.

 After a hurricane, you need to check the HVAC system for mold.
 You may not see the visible signs, but mold growth inside the HVAC components carries significant health risks.
 It’s highly likely that water or air contaminated with mold spores reached the inner working of your HVAC unit and its extensions.
+Also check the state of your attic in case of leaks.

 How to Start Removing the Mold?